Market Insight Sydney Live

 Industrial & logistics Strong

 Tightest conditions on the panel.
 Well-located south-western and outer-western corridor assets attract genuine lender competition.
-The cleanest finance category in Sydney right now.
+Owner-occupier demand is the primary driver of volume — the cleanest finance category in Sydney right now.

 Medical & healthcare Improving